Löningen: History

 Löningen originally appeared in 822 as Loingo.
 The name Löningen was mentioned first in 1147 in a letter to the Bishop von Hildesheim, when the area of Löningen belonged to the Corvey Abbey.
 Beginning in 1200 Löningen belonged to the Count von Tecklenburg.
 The diocese Münster absorbed Löningen beginning in 1400.
 In 1803, church rule ended and Löningen belonged to the Duchy of Oldenburg.
 From 1810 to 1813 Löningen belonged to the Arrondissement Quakenbrück.
 After the battle of Leipzig, Löningen returned to Oldenburg.

 In 1814 the Duchy of Oldenburg was divided into 25 offices, one of which became Löningen.
 This was dissolved 1879 and Löningen was assigned to the district of Cloppenburg.

 During the World War II, the first bombs in the Löningen area fell in 1940, and in 1945 the Löningen district courthouse was destroyed by bombing.
 On the 10th and 11 April 1945 British troops arrived and surrounded the German troops on three sides — after which the German troops retreated.

 The municipal laws of Löningen were codified on 1 March 1982.

+Economy

+Main companies in Löningen are German company Remmers, producer of wood preservation colours/solutions, German company Schnetkamp, producer of potatoe products like french fries, and German company Graepel, producer of steal/aluminum products.